 - Finishing The Foresight Guide, our two volume textbook on strategic foresight models and practices (Book 1, published 2022) and 21st century futures trends, predictions, scenarios, and stories (Book 2, in process).

 - Building an open wiki, Futurepedia, for creation and critique of acceleration-aware, evidence-based collaborative foresight articles.

-- Planning an annual conference, Good Futures, to support the nascent Futurepedia editor community, and to offer tutorials on foresight, entrepreneurship, leadership, and self-improvement
+- Planning an annual conference, Better Futures, to support the nascent Futurepedia editor community, and to offer tutorials on foresight, entrepreneurship, leadership, and self-improvement

 Would you like to help?
 If you are a creative, innovator, entrepreneur, speaker, forecaster, scholar, consultant, manager, advisor, coach, investor or scout, and you share our values and goals above, please join us.
 You’ve found your community!
 Email us with your background and interests.
 Working together we can see farther, work better, and thrive more than ever before.